xshou1990/Probabilistic-Attention-to-Influence-Neural-Models-for-Event-Sequences/README.md

 # Probabilistic Attention-to-Influence Neural Models for Event Sequences

-Source code for Probabilistic Attention-to-Influence Neural Models for Event Sequences
+Source code for Probabilistic Attention-to-Influence Neural Models for Event Sequences ICML 2023

 # Run the code for  for Probabilistic Attention-to-Influence Neural Models